 What is the selection process for teachers?

 All teachers initially submit an application to Teachers in Industry, which includes a professional essay for the master’s program applicants.
-The department’s science and mathematics education faculty evaluate all master’s program applicants, and Teachers in Industry staff evaluate all professional development applicants.
+The department’s science and mathematics education faculty evaluate all master’s program applicants, and Teachers in Industry team evaluate all professional development applicants.
 After teachers pass this initial review, we meet with them face to face for interviews to get to know them and to provide them with a deeper understanding of their commitment to Teachers in Industry.
 They also are required to complete a business-focused résumé, which is then distributed to the companies whose needs most closely match the skills the teachers have.
 Teachers interview with one or more companies, and the business has the final choice in whom they hire for the summer.
 Teachers who do not receive job offers are not eligible for the program that summer but may be reconsidered for the next summer.
 It’s generally a matter of mismatch rather than any deficiency.

 What is the average level of engagement of a teacher?

 All master’s degree teachers are in the program for 2.5 to three years, including three consecutive summers of employment.
 Professional development teachers participate for one, two or three years, but most participate for more than one year.
-In the summer of 2015, we have 23 master’s program teachers and 17 professional development teachers.

 What is a typical teacher participant like?